On the Echoing Green

 On the Echoing Green is a studio album by American multi-instrumentalist Jefre Cantu-Ledesma.
 It was released by Mexican Summer on June 16, 2017.
-Recording for the album lasted from the winter of 2016 until around October 2016.
+Recording for the album lasted from the winter of 2015 until around October 2016.
 For vocals, Cantu-Ledesma hired Argentinian singer-songwriter Sobrenadar, who sings in Spanish, after hearing one of her songs online.
 Sonically, On the Echoing Green is a shoegaze album influenced by pop music and soft rock, a departure from Cantu-Ledesma's previous music that was variously described as ambient, noise, drone, and post-rock.
 On the Echoing Green received generally positive reviews from critics and was featured on year-end lists of the best experimental albums by Pitchfork and of the best shoegaze albums by PopMatters.
 The album's second track, "A Song of Summer", was placed on a user-generated list curated by The Guardian in March 2020.

-Background, recording, and release
+Background and recording

 Cantu-Ledesma released A Year with 13 Moons in 2015 to widespread acclaim from critics.
 He began recording On the Echoing Green in the winter of 2015.
 Within the first three days, Cantu-Ledesma had recorded roughly six to nine hours of material.
 Throughout the process, he and guitarist Byron Westbrook added various instruments and layers to the tracks.
 For vocals, Cantu-Ledesma contacted Argentinian singer-songwriter Sobrenadar after listening to one of her songs online.
 Cantu-Ledesma was inspired to work with others after hearing a live Miles Davis recording while at work, and that he had "missed the vibrancy that happens when you get people in a room together."
 Cantu-Ledesma submitted the album to streaming services in October 2016.
-The lead single for On the Echoing Green, "A Song of Summer", was released on April 4, 2017, and received a review from Kevin Lozano of Pitchfork.
-On the Echoing Green was released on June 16 by Mexican Summer.